 Although a single decision tree is prone to overfitting, the random forest ensemble method has been shown to reduce this high-variance issue.
 Random forests are built by training many trees.
 The decreased variance of the ensemble of trees is achieved by increasing the bias of the individual trees in the forest, by only training them on a portion of the available training set (bootstrapped aggregation or bagging) and only considering a reduced number of features at each node split.

 Now we have tried several different machine learning approaches to modeling the case study data.
-We found that some work better than others; for example, a random forest with tuned hyperparameters provides the highest average cross-validation ROC AUC score of 0.776.
+We found that some work better than others; for example, a random forest with tuned hyperparameters provides the highest average cross-validation ROC AUC score of 0.776, as we saw in Activity 5, Cross-Validation Grid Search with Random Forest.

-Ultimately, however, the ROC AUC score is an abstract metric by which to judge a model.
-The client may not have much context for what the ROC AUC score means for them in a practical sense, but they definitely need to know whether the model can meet their business needs.
-For this reason, a crucial final step for machine learning in a business context is to try to determine the financial, or business, value of a predictive model.
-We will show you how to go about this, as well as address other issues having to do with delivering models that will be used to guide business decisions, in the next chapter.
+In the next chapter, we’ll learn about another type of ensemble method, called gradient boosting, which is often used in conjunction with decision trees.
+Gradient boosting has yielded some of the best performance of all machine learning models for binary classification use cases.
+We’ll also learn a powerful method for explaining and interpreting the predictions of gradient boosted ensembles of trees, using SHAP (SHapely Additive exPlanation) values.

 Solution: